Sturdy-Statistics/sturdy-firewall/README.md

 ## The Transformation Pipeline

-Sturdy Schema uses a multi-stage transformation process to ensure data integrity:
+malli-firewall uses a multi-stage transformation process to ensure data integrity:

 1. **Smart Keywordization:** Strings matching schema keys are converted to keywords.
 Close typos are retained as strings.
 2. **DoS Protection:** Unknown strings are dropped (stripped) before they can be interned.